-The Affordable Care Act (ACA or “ObamaCare”) is a 2010 law signed by President Obama.
-The ACA aims to expand access to affordable quality health care via rules for insurers and the healthcare industry, cost assistance for those with lower incomes, the expansion of public programs like Medicaid, protections for consumers, and some new taxes (mostly on higher earners).
+The Affordable Care Act (ACA or “ObamaCare”) is healthcare legislation signed by President Obama in 2010.
+It aims to expand access to affordable quality health care via rules for insurers and the healthcare industry, cost assistance for those with lower incomes, the expansion of public programs like Medicaid, protections for consumers, and some new taxes (mostly on higher earners).

 We cover each of those points below in more detail.